 Ans.
 Testing (both manual and automated) can be stopped when one or more of the following conditions are met-

 Ans.
-Quality assurance is a process driven approach which checks if the process of developing the product is correct and conforming to all the standards.
-It is considered as a preventive measure as it identifies the weakness in the process to build a software.
-It involves activities like document review, test cases review, walk-throughs, inspection etc.
+Quality assurance is a process-driven approach that checks if the process of developing the product is correct and conforming to all the standards.
+It is considered a preventive measure.
+This is because it identifies the weakness in the process to build software.
+It involves activities like document review, test case review, walk-throughs, inspection, etc.

 Ans.
-Quality control is product driven approach which checks that the developed product conforms to all the specified requirements.
-It is considered as a corrective measure as it tests the built product to find the defects.
-It involves different types of testing like functional testing, performance testing, usability testing etc.
+Quality control is a product-driven approach that checks that the developed product conforms to all the specified requirements.
+It is considered a corrective measure as it tests the built product to find the defects.
+It involves different types of testing like functional testing, performance testing, usability testing, etc.

 Ques.6.
 What is the difference between Verification and Validation?

 Ans.
-Following are the major differences between verification and validation-
+The following are the major differences between verification and validation-

 Ques.7.
 What is SDLC?

 Ques.8.
-Explain STLC – Software Testing life cycle.
+Explain the STLC – Software Testing life cycle.

 Ans.
-Software testing life cycle refers to all the activities performed during testing of a software product.
+The software testing life cycle refers to all the activities performed during the testing of a software product.
 The phases include-

 Ques.9.
 What are the different types of testing?